toppers/hakoniwa/content/en/prototypes/multi-robot.md

 +++
-description = "Photonライブラリによる複数のROSロボットの連携とVR環境"
-bref = "Photonライブラリによる複数のROSロボットの連携とVR環境"
-title = "複数ロボットの連携制御シミュレーション"
-draft = false
-weight = 300
-toc = false
+description = "Collaborative operation of multiple ROS robots using the Photon library and VR environment" bref = "Collaborative operation of multiple ROS robots using the Photon library and VR environment" title = "Simulation of collaborative operation of multiple robots" draft = false weight = 300 toc = false